sharpmachine/framework/wp-content/plugins/seo-ultimate/readme.txt

 * **Webmaster Verification Assistant**
 	* Enter verification codes in the provided fields to access search engine webmaster tools.

-* **Link Mask Generator**
+* **Link Mask Generator** -- UPDATED in Version 7.1
-	* Lets you generate robots.txt-blocked "link masks" (e.g. `www.example.com/go/google/`) that pass-through to an external URL.
+	* Generate robots.txt-blocked "link masks" (e.g. `www.example.com/go/google/`) that pass-through to an external URL.
-	* Lets you mask links on a per-link, per-post basis so you can exert fine-tuned control over your posts' linkflow.
+	* Mask links on a per-link, per-post basis so you can exert fine-tuned control over your posts' linkflow.
+	* Create global link masks that apply across your entire site.
-	* Lets you change `/go/` to a directory of your choosing.
+	* Change `/go/` to a directory of your choosing.
 	* Link masks provide a modern replacement for the deprecated, nofollow-based "PageRank Sculpting" technique.
 	* Perfect for affiliate marketers and SEO-savvy bloggers.

 * **Nofollow Manager**
 	* Lets you maintain `rel="nofollow"` settings when migrating from other SEO plugins

-* **Permalink Tweaker**
+* **Permalink Tweaker** -- UPDATED in Version 7.2
 	* Lets you remove the permalink base for categories, tags, and/or custom taxonomies.
-For example, enable category base removal to convert `http://example.com/category/example` into `http://example.com/example`, and then pair that with a `/%category%/%postname%/` permalink to enable some serious SEO siloing action.
+	* For example, enable category base removal to convert `http://example.com/category/example` into `http://example.com/example`, and then pair that with a `/%category%/%postname%/` permalink to enable some serious SEO siloing action.
+	* The "URL Conflict Resolution" setting lets you arbitrate between pages/terms when taxonomy base removal causes their URLs to conflict

-* **SEO Ultimate Widgets** -- NEW in Version 6.6
+* **SEO Ultimate Widgets**
 	* Lets you output your Deeplink Juggernaut Footer Links in a widget
 	* The Siloed Categories widget makes it drag-and-drop-easy to construct siloed navigation on your site